- Packing for Camp:

 - Rain gear.
 (Although we do adjust schedules in case of inclement weather, we do often go outside in the rain.
 So it is important to be prepared if the forecast might include rain.)

 - Snack and lunch.
-(Campers can expect a break for snack at 10:00am and lunch at 12:00pm.
+(Campers can expect a break for snack and lunch.
 We recommend healthy snacks and lunches that do not include candy or soda.
 If there is a camper with a severe allergy in your group, you will be notified and may be asked to refrain from packing those items in your child’s snack/lunch.